 Because I believe that we are all multi-passionate beings that deserve equally multi-faceted lives.

 Variety keeps us alive!

-You could say I was addicted to achievement - success was my raison d’etre: smashing out the A grades, attending one of the UK’s leading public schools and most high-profile universities, spending a year at the Sorbonne in Paris at 20, winning a prestigious wine scholarship at 21, running the HK outpost of a city wine merchant at 23 (resulting in magazine features and a listing in the Who’s Who of Wine for Asia), hobnobbing with the great and the good, travelling the world in luxury, running executive conferences for corporate bankers across the Far East, setting up my own business at 25 then publishing my own book at 31!
+You could say I was addicted to achievement - success was my raison d’etre: smashing out the A grades, attending one of the UK’s leading public schools as a scholar (Westminster) and most high-profile universities (Oxford), spending a year studying at the Sorbonne in Paris at 20, winning a prestigious wine scholarship at 21, running the HK outpost of a city wine merchant at 23 (resulting in magazine features and a listing in the Who’s Who of Wine for Asia), hobnobbing with the great and the good, travelling the world in luxury, running executive conferences for corporate bankers across the Far East, setting up my own business at 25 then publishing my own book at 31!
 But the achievements took their toll.
 An eating disorder and a misaligned marriage that resulted in depression and then divorce all featured in my life before the age of 30.

 I was searching for something.

 And at 34, when I first became a mama, the feeling only intensified.
 As a natural Mama Who Wanted More, I juggled kids (three in three years – I was on a roll), running a household and running my own business.
 Things looked great on the outside (Gina Ford kids, perfectionist mama), but on the inside, I was suffering.

 fear of a messy house, of getting something ‘wrong’,

 of putting on weight, of not having enough sleep,

 of not having enough time, of letting things go,